Free Python script for Google Ads n-grams

 You can also find updated versions of the n-grams script on github to download.

-These scripts are licensed under the Creative Commons BY SA 4.0 license, meaning that you are free to share and adapt it, but we would encourage you to always share your improved versions freely for everyone to use.
+These scripts are licensed under the Creative Commons BY SA 4.0 license, meaning that you are free to share and adapt them, but we would encourage you to always share your improved versions freely for everyone to use.
 N-grams are too useful not to share.